johnfelipe/Resort-Visualizer/README.md

 Variables made public for ease of access through the inspector pannel do not need a prefix.

 #### Using Properties
-All global variables muse declare their using properties and a private variable counterpart.
+All global variables must declare their using properties and a private variable counterpart.
 ```
 private int m_numOfCows = 2;
 public int g_numOfCows